-Koh Chang, known also as ‘Elephant Island’ named because of its elephant shaped headland, is Thailand’s second largest island after Phuket.
-Located around 300 kilometres east of Bangkok in Trat Province, in the Gulf of Thailand near the Cambodian border.
+Koh Chang, known also as ‘Elephant Island’ named because of its elephant shaped headland, is Thailand’s third largest island after Phuket and Samui.
+It is located around 300 kilometres east of Bangkok in Trat Province, in the Gulf of Thailand near the Cambodian border.

 Koh Chang is part of the Mu Ko Chang National Park.
 Despite its increase in development and tourism in the past decade or so, it has retained its remote and rugged character.

 From jungle covered mountain peaks to sweeping bays, great waterfalls to flourishing coral reefs, beach huts to luxury resorts, Koh Chang has plenty to offer for everyone.

 With an area covering approximately 429 square kilometres, 70% of Koh Chang is covered in rainforests, mountains and beaches.
 The highest peak on the island is Khao Salak Phet, rising from the ground at 743 meters, and given its mountainous terrain there is an abundance of waterfalls with the tallest but not always the most accessible being Klong Neung waterfall, which can be found on the eastern side of island.

 When is the best time to visit Koh Chang?

 Koh Chang has three main seasons, the cool season runs from November to the end of February.
 This is when the island is at it’s busiest, with guaranteed daily sunshine, stunning blue skies and calm seas.
 If you don’t mind crowds, this is the ideal time to visit.
 During this time the average temperature is between 27C and 30C, you may experience the odd refreshing thunderstorm.